2020–2023 Minneapolis–Saint Paul racial unrest: Yia Xiong protests, February 17 & 19

 On February 12, Saint Paul police responded to calls of a knife-wielding man at an apartment on the 100 block of Western Avenue South.
-According to police officer accounts and body camera footage, Yia Xiong, a 65-year old man and veteran of the U.S. Secret War in Vietnam, advanced toward police officers while holding the knife, prompting them to fatally shoot him.
-The release of body camera footage on February 17 was met with protest by members of Saint Paul's Hmong American community, including city council member Nelsie Yang, who said Xiong was unnecessarily provoked and that police could have taken other measures to avoid the use of deadly force.
+According to police officer accounts and body camera footage, Yia Xiong, a 65-year-old man and veteran of the U.S. Secret War in Vietnam, advanced toward police officers while holding the knife, prompting them to fatally shoot him.
+The release of body camera footage on February 17 was met with protest by members of Saint Paul's Hmong-American community, including city council member Nelsie Yang, who said Xiong was unnecessarily provoked and that police could have taken other measures to avoid the use of deadly force.
 Hmong community activists, Black Lives Matter, and Communities United Against Police Brutality held a 100-person protest on February 19 outside the apartment building where Xiong was shot.
-Family members believe that Xiong's limited English proficiency contributed to the incident.
+On February 26, as many as 300 people gathered at the St. Paul Police Western District office to protest and march along University Avenue.
+Family members believe that Xiong's limited English proficiency and hearing loss contributed to the incident.

+Tou Thao guilty verdict, May 2

+On May 2, 2023, Thao was found guilty of aiding and abetting manslaughter related—the last federal or state criminal court case related to Floyd's murder.
+The conviction fulfilled a key demand of protesters that all four Minneapolis police officers be held accountable for murdering Floyd.